BinaryInitials/COVID19/README.md

 ## Usage

 The web app contains an html, a javascript, a bash, and a json file.
 The the bash script curls and scrapes data from the source into a json file.
 The javascript file parses the file and plots them via PlotLy.
 The 2 models are calculated on the client side.
 The html file renders the output.
+Remember to set a cron job for the bash script to regularly pull fresh data.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.